 By April 2015 almost 10,000 metres of drilling have been completed on the project

-The PM Group holds six Exploration Licences on New Britain island with a total area of 1,112 square kilometres.
-Most of the licences are in West New Britain Province In addition to the currently held ground, the Group has three licence applications pending.
+The PM Group holds three Exploration Licences on New Britain island with a total area of 1,112 square kilometres.
+In addition to the currently held ground, the Group has three licence applications pending.

 The New Britain licences cover an area which straddles the so called Kulu-Fulleborn Trend, a NW-SE trending belt of mainly intermediate volcanic rocks and associated, sub-volcanic intrusives which host a number of historically reported porphyry copper mineralisation targets, particularly those at Simuku, Plesyumi and Nakru.